Free Guide for Practice Owners

 Waiting Until You're Burned Out to Start Planning

 By the time most owners seriously think about transitioning, they've already started pulling back.
 Not investing in equipment.
 Not hiring aggressively.
 Not marketing.
 Coasting.
 And it shows in three-year trends.
-Buyers see it immediately.
-They price it in.

 Years 3-5 Before